-We note that all philosophical systems, among which Materialism is only one, implicitly assumes that the world is comprehensible, therefore, at least in some respects, SC \approx U. Accepting the basic assumption of Materialism that mind and self-consciousness are completely or at least basically material and are a side-effect of matter, MD, SC \ll M, determined by the properties of matter.
-If the role of self-conscious mind and matter in the universe is negligible, it is not easy to see how the two can be comparable empirically on the earth and theoretically in the universe43.
+fore, at least in some respects, SC \approx U. Accepting the basic assumption of Materialism that mind and self-consciousness are completely or at least basically material and are a side-effect of matter, MD, SC \ll M, determined by the properties of matter.
+If the role of self-conscious mind and matter in the universe is negligible, it is not easy to see how the two can be comparable empirically on the earth and theoretically in the universe42.
 It is not easy to see any meaningful materialistic context in which human mind and the Universe are co-extensive, SC \approx U.

-2.2.
+1.2.
 The problem of the nonmaterial nature of physical laws

-The laws of nature44 are not only universally and reliably persistent entities, but also invariantly exerting the same influence by determining the time evolution of interactions.
+The laws of nature43 are not only universally and reliably persistent entities, but also invariantly exerting the same influence by determining the time evolution of interactions.
 Materialism claims that "nothing exist but matter", therefore, nonmaterial things cannot exist.
 Yet it is a model-independent fact, substantiated by the system of all our empirical and theoretical knowledge, that physical laws play a central role in physics, which is the science of matter.
 We are faced with the problem of the ontological status of the physical laws.
-One of the most popular school of philosophy, realism, considers the laws of Nature as existing in reality: " Unlike conventionalism, a philosophy of science that regards scientific laws and theories as freely chosen constructs that are simply devised by the scientist for the purpose of describing reality, Realism holds that laws and theories have determined and real
+One of the most popular school of philosophy, realism, considers the laws of Nature as existing in reality: "Unlike conventionalism, a philosophy of science that regards scientific laws and theories as freely chosen constructs that are simply devised by the scientist for the purpose of describing reality, Realism holds that laws and theories have determined and real counterparts in things"44.
+Yet laws are not "movements and modifications of matter", and so, they are nonmaterial45, and, if the materialist claim were true, they cannot exist; Materialism shows up in respect to the central concept of science, the laws of nature, as irrealism.
+In contrast, we point out that if material objects exist in reality, than the laws that determine their "motions and modifications" must act in the same reality where the material objects exist.
+Keeping in mind that laws of nature act in nature, it is hard to escape the conclusion that